codesharedot/quantum-resistant-ledger-price/README.md

-# ravencoin price
+# nano price

-Gets the ravencoin price with Python (from JSON).
+Gets the nano price with Python (from JSON).

 https://pythonbasics.org